cppservergit/apiserver/README.md

 }
 ```

-This is the declaration of the utility function used to register an API, shown above:
+This is the declaration of the utility function used to register an API as shown above:
 ```
 	void register_webapi(
 		const webapi_path& _path,